 Activate the Sign-in frequency setting – set it on – 1 Hours.

-Note: Active sessions to your Windows Virtual Desktop environment will continue to work.
+Note: Active sessions to your Azure Virtual Desktop environment will continue to work.
 However, if you disconnect or logoff – you will need to provide MFA again after 60 minutes.
 You can set it to 1 day to extent this time-out.
 It’s what you prefer – and what aligns with your security policy!